Concepts¶

 - Global Sliders: Create variables like

-SLIDER_LPFthat all cards can use - Master Effects: Apply filters or effects to the entire mix
+SLIDER_LPFthat all panels can use - Master Effects: Apply filters or effects to the entire mix

 TEMPO Control¶